Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 We welcome any useful contribution!
 For your convenience here's a recommended workflow:

-0. Think about what you want to do - fix a bug, repair docs, etc.
+0. Think about what you want to do - fix a bug, repair docs, etc. If you want to implement a new feature or enhance an existing one, start by opening a GitHub issue to explain the feature and the motivation.
+Memebrs from core-contributors will take a look (it might take some time- we are often overloaded with issues!) and discuss it.
+Once an agreement was reached- start coding.
-1. Start your work locally (usually until you need our CI testing)
+1. Start your work locally (usually until you need our CI testing).
-   - create a branch and prepare your changes
+   - Create a branch and prepare your changes.
-   - hint: do not work with your master directly, it may become complicated when you need to rebase
+   - Tip: do not work with your master directly, it may become complicated when you need to rebase.
-   - hint: give your PR a good name! it will be useful later when you may work on multiple tasks/PRs
+   - Tip: give your PR a good name! it will be useful later when you may work on multiple tasks/PRs.
+2. Test your code!
+   - It is always good practice to start coding by creating a test case, verifying it breaks with current behaviour, and passes with your new changes.
+   - Make sure your new tests cover all different edge cases.
+   - Make sure all exceptions are handled.
-2. Create a "Draft PR" which is clearly marked, to let us know you don't need feedback yet.
+3. Create a "Draft PR" which is clearly marked, to let us know you don't need feedback yet.
-3. When you feel ready for integrating your work, mark your PR "Ready for review".
+4. When you feel ready for integrating your work, mark your PR "Ready for review".
+   - Your code should be readable and follow the project's design principles.
+   - Make sure all tests are passing.
+   - Make sure you add a GitHub issue to your PR.
-4. Use tags in PR name for following cases:
+5. Use tags in PR name for following cases:
-   - **[blocked by #<number>]** if you work is depending on others changes
+   - **[blocked by #<number>]** if you work is depending on others changes.
-   - **[wip]** when you start to re-edit your work, mark it so no one will accidentally merge it in meantime
+   - **[wip]** when you start to re-edit your work, mark it so no one will accidentally merge it in meantime.

 ### Question & Answer

 1. **How can I help/contribute?**

-   All help is very welcome - reporting bugs, solving issues and preparing bug fixes.
+   All help is extremly welcome - reporting bugs, fixing documentation, adding test cases, solving issues and preparing bug fixes.
 To solve some issues you can start with label [good first issue](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or chose something close to your domain with label [help wanted](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Before you start to implement anything check that the issue description that it is clear and self-assign the task to you (if it is not possible, just comment that you take it and we assign it to you...).

 2. **Is there a recommendation for branch names?**